xgeoff/forerunner/README.md

 # Usage

-The engine performs no implicit branching, reflection, or dynamic rule evaluation.
-All transitions are explicit.
+The engine does not interpret rules or evaluate expressions at runtime.
+All routing decisions are produced explicitly by node code.

 ---